intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

    that do not use OHTTP to interact with the Target Resource do not risk this type of disclosure.

 1. Centralization.
-Depending on the protocol and system, as well as the desired privacy properties, the use of partitioning may inherently force centralization to a select set of trusted participants.
+Depending on the protocol and system, as well as the desired privacy properties, the use of partitioning may inherently force centralization to a selected set of trusted participants.
    As an example, the impact of OHTTP on end-user privacy generally increases proportionally to the number of users that exist behind a given Oblivious Relay.
 That is, the probability of an Oblivious Gateway determining the client associated with a request forwarded through an Oblivious Relay decreases